 Not everyone has access to hands-on instruction and expert training.
-VR training and simulation changes the game by expanding access through increasingly affordable headsets and training platforms.
+Virtual simulation changes the game by expanding access through increasingly affordable headsets and training platforms.

 Save Time and Money

-VR training can provide the virtual equivalent of millions of dollars worth of equipment and environments you may not otherwise have access to.
+Not everyone has access to the ideal equipment and environments suited to their learning needs.
+VR training can provide the virtual equivalent for far cheaper.
 It can also save instructor and technician time by allowing learners to access pre-recorded immersive training asynchronously.

 VR training and simulation takes rural or remote learning to a whole new level.
-Learners can stand face-to-face virtually with instructors thousands of miles away, from wherever in the world they happen to be.
+Learners can stand face-to-face virtually with instructors, from wherever in the world they happen to be.

 With VR, we have the opportunity to not only make the learning experience very realistic and immersive — we can also make it fun.

 VR can make you feel like you’re in another place – an operating room, ER, clinic, or on the scene of an emergency.
-This enhanced sense of presence yields a more effective and efficient learning outcome.
+This enhanced sense of presence yields a more effective learning outcome, with the efficiency of not having to physically be in these environments.

 Broadband Knowledge Transfer